Kissaritari/imdb-ai-robot/README.md

 ## Notes
 Rotten tomatoes is not the best source of summaries, but it is what it is, and its not relevant to the task.
+TIME RAN OUT FOR THE EMAIL, WOULD HAVE USED THE GMAIL-API

 ## Going forward
 New functionalities could include